AbdullahMalik17/Learning-TypeScript/00step-introduction/readme.md

 Then , we install the package.json file which help us to install more packages from npm .
 Sometime ago, we don't get input from user in command prompt .
 To face this problem , someone contribute the node package manager .There are many packages in npm that helps us to solve the problem .
 We make it , by the follwing syntax:-

   <br><b> npm init -y

+### Why do we need package.jon
+- We  need package.json , when we install any package .
+- We need package.json , when we export our project to the npm.

 Then , we install the depencies(means we install the package) ,For this run the following command:-

   <br><b> npm i @types/node -D